Ghent University Hospital: new standard in care and sustainability

 The result will be an innovative, intelligent and CO2-neutral health campus, ready for the future.

-UZ Gent has appointed VK architects+engineers, part of Sweco, to design an integrated master plan and the new building of UZ Gent.
+UZ Gent has appointed Sweco, to design an integrated master plan and the new building of UZ Gent.
 The assignment includes the realisation of a number of preparatory and related projects (12,710m²) and a central new building (73,300m²).

 Energy studies